 Birds as Omens and the Old Religion

-During the Old Times animals and plants were all associated with Gods and Goddess.
-Athena had Owl as her sacred animal, symbolizing her broad awareness and alertness, while Zeus sacred bird was the Eagle, symbolizing that as this amazing bird flies so high, so does Zeus can always see the whole world.
+During the Old Times, animals and plants were all associated with Gods and Goddesses.
+Athena had Owl as her sacred animal, symbolizing her broad awareness and alertness, while Zeus’ sacred bird was the Eagle, symbolizing that as this amazing bird flies so high, so does Zeus can always see the whole world.
 Everyone had a soft spot for animals, therefore close encounters with animals were supposed to be divine interventions at some point.
 We have selected the ones who are considered to be the most significant bird omens of all.

-Hummingbird is harbinger of Joy and victory over darkness.
-The Atzec God Huitzilopochtli, who literally means the Southern Hummingbird (or left-handed humminbird), is considered a warrior.
-Huitzilopochtli, is an incarnation of the Sun and the Solar Forces who keeps on struggling with the forces of Night to keep mankind and the whole creation alive.
+Hummingbird is a harbinger of joy and victory over darkness.
+The Aztec God Huitzilopochtli, who literally means the Southern Hummingbird (or left-handed hummingbird), is considered a warrior.
+Huitzilopochtli is an incarnation of the Sun and the Solar Forces who keeps on struggling with the forces of Night to keep mankind and the whole creation alive.